ICT381/ict381-lab-notes/LAB_4A.md

   ![](images/lab4A/mongod-version.png)

-- Install docker and docker compose.
+- Install Docker and Docker Compose.

     * Run the following commands to install docker and docker compose.
       ```